 Despite the trends and media coverage, our rural communities are ready for progressive change.
 That is, if we support progressive rural organizers and organizations.

 Many people don’t realize who actually lives in rural America.
-One in five rural residents are people of color.
+One in four rural residents are people of color.
 Public opinion research (created in partnership with RDI-grantee RuralOrganizing.org) shows that rural voters support progressive policy more than their candidate voting records indicate.

 Some of this stems from a communication gap, where rural working people don’t see how progressive candidates have their backs.
 At the request of our partners in the field, RDI is helping to lead the Winning Jobs Narrative to create a compelling economic messaging blueprint to unite working people across race and place.